nishi951/magtetris-ga/README.md

 - @std. dev. = 1e-2 (realistic)
   - Non-robust: 9836ppm
   - Robust: 6047ppm
+  - Robust non-best (population): 5607ppm
 - @std. dev. = 1e-6 (randomness basically negligible)
   - Non-robust: 165 ppm
   - Robust: 333 ppm
+  - Robust non-best (population): 5432 ppm
+     - Basically the same as the high-noise case.
+But at least it's the same!

+I also checked what happens in the average case (e.g. for the robust GA, maybe the "best" solution is actually just a lucky solution).
+In fact, the random robust population member that I picked DID have a robust B0 inhomogeneity curve.
+The curve was flat!
+However, the actual inhomogeneity was about the same as the non-robust solution's inhomogeneity in the 1e-2 case, and was strictly worse for all other levels of randomness.

 ## Implementation notes